MHJahanbakhsh/notes/Redux.md

 ### what is 'pristine' and 'submitting' in redux-form?
 __pristine__ means that no fields in the form have been modified yet
 __submitting__, as the name suggests, means that the form is in process of submitting.

+__value__ field in reduxform state is the one who stores values of the form realtime